 Mark Hopkins became Director in 1996 and the name changed to Hills Leadership College, incorporating the Hillsong School and the School of Music.
 In 1998, Marilyn Brett joined the faculty as Principal of the Hillsong School, replacing Cathy Coluccio as well as Max Zalakos, who was Principal of the Leadership College from 1991 to 1997.

-In 1999 Hills Christian Life Centre became Hillsong Church and soon after joined with Sydney Christian Life Centre, its ‘parent church’ to become Hillsong Church.
+In 1999 Hills Christian Life Centre became Hillsong Church and soon after joined with Sydney Christian Life Centre, to become one church in two locations.
 During 1999 preparation began to bring the two colleges together and at the beginning of 2000, Aquila College of Ministries and Hills Leadership College officially became one.
 The new College became Hillsong International Leadership College with two campuses: City and Hills.

-As Hillsong International Leadership College, the student population has grown rapidly to approximately 1,000 fulltime students across the two campuses with a majority of students originating from overseas countries.
-The College was approved as a Registered Training Organisation (RTO) in December 2002 and current courses are all accredited by the Australian Government and include the Certificate IV in Ministry, the Diploma of Ministry and the Advanced Diploma of Ministry.
-The Advanced Diploma is unique in its combination of class work with a part-time internship for students alongside Hillsong Church staff in a variety of church and ministry departments.
-Currently, the College is preparing to offer Higher Education courses in order to further broaden its capacity to train leaders and provide excellence in all facets of training including academic fields in both Master and Bachelor programs in Ministry and Theology.
+As Hillsong International Leadership College, the student population has grown rapidly to approximately 1,700 full-time students across the two campuses with a majority of students originating from overseas countries.
+The College was approved as a Registered Training Organisation (RTO) in December 2002 and current courses are all accredited bythe Australian Government and include the Certificate IV in Ministry, the Diploma of Ministry and the Advanced Diploma of Ministry.
+The Advanced Diploma is unique in its combination of class work with a part-time Practicum placement for students alongside Hillsong Church staff in a variety of church and ministry departments.
+Currently, the College offers Higher Education courses in order to further broaden its capacity to train leaders and provide excellence in all facets of training including academic fields in both Master and Bachelor programs in Ministry and Theology.

 In 2013 the Leadership program extended to our Queensland Church campuses and in 2018 to our Melbourne Church Campuses to include local students who are attending these locations.